 Fill: 3.5 oz. of 750-fill down

 What we like: Innovative design and very comfortable feel.

 What we don’t: The stretch doesn’t merit the price in our opinion.

-Of the three StretchDown versions, we like the standard hooded jacket best.
-It’s the most affordable option at $290—the RS and Plus models are $320—and hits a nice middle ground of warmth, comfort, and durability.
+Of the four StretchDown versions, we like the standard hooded model best: the jacket hits a nice middle ground of warmth, comfort, and durability.
 Our main issue with the StretchDown line is that we’re not convinced that the stretchiness alone merits a major jump in our rankings.
 It’s a nice feature but the jacket doesn’t surpass the competition in any other categories and even the base model is relatively expensive.
 The design undoubtedly is comfortable, but for the backcountry the StretchDown falls short of our top-ranked jackets that are just as warm, lighter, and more packable.

 What we like: Durable exterior, comfy hand pockets.

 What we don’t: Materials lack a premium feel.